thanhtunguet/code-challenge/messy-react/README.md

 3. Missing identifiers

-Because the given code does not have any import statements.
-Some missing imports may not be a big deal.
-Some of them are.
+The given code does not have any import statements.
+Some missing imports may not be significant, but others are critical.

 - `BoxProps`: This is just a type identifier.
-Assume that it is an interface from a UI library.
+Assume it is an interface from a UI library.
-- `lhsPriority`: This value is used in `sortedBalances`, this may be a mistake intended to refer `balancePriority`.
+- `lhsPriority`: This value is used in `sortedBalances` and may be a mistake intended to refer to `balancePriority`.
 This must be fixed.

-4. Unused values and wrong memo logic
+4. Unused values and incorrect memo logic

-- `formattedBalances` computed and never used.
+- `formattedBalances` is computed but never used.
 We need to remove it.
-- Even when `formattedBalances` was just copied here by accident, it is calling `.toFixed` with no arguments.
-In this case, we need to use a specific argument to format it with fixed number of digits.
+- Even if `formattedBalances` was copied here by accident, it calls `.toFixed` with no arguments.
+In this case, we need to use a specific argument to format it with a fixed number of digits.
-- `sortedBalances` is assuming that each row has `.formatted` field.
-This may leads to undefined formatted value and inconsistent formatted value.
-Because `formattedBalances` was unused, we assume that the formatting logic is out of this scope and it is correctly synced whenever balance value changes.
+- `sortedBalances` assumes that each row has a `.formatted` field.
+This may lead to undefined formatted values and inconsistent formatted values.
+Since `formattedBalances` was unused, we assume that the formatting logic is outside this scope and is correctly synced whenever the balance value changes.
-- **Critical error**: balances were filtered by `if (balance.amount <= 0)`.
-That means we only get negative balances.
-Because there is no documents about why we need to do that, assume that this is a mistake.
-We can fixed by reversing the comparison: `if (balance.amount >= 0)`
+- **Critical error**: Balances were filtered by `if (balance.amount <= 0)`.
+This means we only get negative balances.
+Since there is no documentation about why we need to do that, we assume this is a mistake.
+We can fix it by reversing the comparison: `if (balance.amount >= 0)`
 - Now we have a filter function like this:

 ```tsx